Erimed33/intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+I used the SqlBolt resource and it had a lot of practice on it.
+There were also solutions so i wouldnt just be stuck there for long.

-- What are three things you learned during this lab?
+- What are three things you learned during this lab? during this lab i feel like i learned more on selecting queries with conditions.
+More practice means I will understand it better.